 In Lantana there is a traditional Mass at the Holy Spirit Catholic Church Sundays at 2 pm (holyspiritlantana.com).

 In Vero Beach, traditional Mass Sundays at 12:30 pm.
 Saint John of the Cross Catholic Church (stjotc.org).

 To learn more about the Catholic faith, here is an outstanding little book: Canon Francis Ripley, This is the Faith.

 Rosary 12 pm Sundays at Queen of the Most Holy Rosary.
 Confessions also heard prior to Mass as of 12 pm.

 Rebuild the church with us.
 The architectural plans are nearly final.
 This will be a significant construction project to transform the current dilapidated building into a beautiful Catholic church.
 Queen of the Most Holy Rosary will bring many graces to our community and to the neighborhood.
 If you are interested in contributing financially to this outstanding project, please contact SSPX Florida directly.
 This website is not affiliated with the SSPX.
 But we are grateful for their work and their faithful service to the Mass.

 By way of introduction to the traditional Mass, to the SSPX, and to related issues, here are a few videos.
-Click on the images below to see the corresponding short video on YouTube.
+Click on the images below to see the corresponding video on YouTube.

 Father James Mawdsley, FSSP, and his advice to Catholics "come to the traditional Mass and be formed by it."

 A priest reflects on his calling to the priesthood and why he chose an SSPX seminary, which is centered in the traditional Mass.